School social work

 For personal talks at the school or at the Neubeckum town hall, please make an appointment in advance (in person, by phone or by e-mail).

-All conversations are voluntary and will be treated confidentially!
+All discussions are voluntary and will be treated confidentially!

-We look forward to a good school time together!
+We look forward to a good time at school together!

 • Quality assurance in primary schools